wxgeo/ptyx-mcq/README.md

     $ mcq new new_folder

-This will generate a `new_folder/new.ptyx` file, which is the main configuration file.
+This will generate a `new_folder` folder with a `new.ptyx` file inside, which is the main configuration file.

 This will also create a `new_folder/questions/` folder, where you should put all the exercises, as `.txt` files.

+A few text files are already included as examples.

 See the next section (*MCQ file format*) for more information about those files format.